 In Pennsylvania, a duty of care rarely extends to someone who is trespassing on the property.
 However, some exceptions may exist, such as a swimming pool that may attract children.
 This is sometimes referred to as the attractive nuisance doctrine.
-Firmly establishing the duty of care owed to a victim may be easier and more straightforward with assistance from a premises liability lawyer in Johnstown.
+Firmly establishing the duty of care owed to a victim may be easier and more straightforward with assistance from a well-practiced premises liability lawyer in Johnstown.

-If a property owner failed to provide the adequate duty of care to prevent an injury, they could be held liable for injuries sustained on their property.
+If a property owner failed to provide adequate duty of care to prevent an injury, they could be held liable for injuries sustained on their property.
 If you were injured by a property owner’s negligence, a knowledgeable personal injury attorney from Marcus & Mack may be able to help you recover damages for your injuries.

 The litigation process for an injury claim could be time-consuming.
 Fortunately, you do not have to do it alone.
-Contact us to speak with a Johnstown premises liability lawyer today and take the first steps towards recovery.
+Contact us to speak with a Johnstown premises liability lawyer today and take the first steps toward recovery.